oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - Yes
       - Yes
     * - SQL execution (see :ref:`sqlexecution`)
-      - Yes - bind and fetch all types except BFILE, OBJECT, and JSON
+      - Yes - bind and fetch all types except BFILE and JSON
       - Yes
       - Yes
     * - PL/SQL execution (see :ref:`plsqlexecution`)